 - Rurouni Kenshin: Kyoto Arc Big Bad Social Darwinist Shishio Makoto can only exert himself for so long before the massive burns he suffered threaten to kill him.
 He over-exerts himself in the battle against Kenshin and spontaneously combusts, sparing Kenshin the difficult decision of whether or not to break his Thou Shalt Not Kill vow.

 - Frieza of Dragon Ball has a real problem with this.
 He's a prodigy from a species that is naturally very strong, to the point where he declared himself "Emperor of the Universe" because nothing could stand against him.
 This means that he has never fought a prolonged battle since he could effortlessly overpower his opponents, and his stamina sucks as a result.
 So in his first prolonged battle against Super Saiyan Goku, after Frieza pulls out all the stops and powers up to his maximum, it quickly proves unsustainable and starts weakening him in turn.
-After he is killed and resurrected, Frieza starts training for the first time in his life to get his revenge.
-The moment he unlocks a new Super Mode, he goes straight after Goku without learning anything from the last encounter, once again intending to flat-out overpower his opponent.
+After he is killed and resurrected, Frieza starts training for the first time in his life to get his revenge and learns to control and maximize his natural power to avert this.
+However, the moment he unlocks a new Super Mode, he goes straight after Goku, once again intending to flat-out overpower his opponent with his new trump card.
 It ends exactly the same way; Frieza's stamina peters out, and Frieza dies once more.

 - My Hero Academia: Heroes: Rising: The heroes realize that they can cause the villain 9 to have one, if they fight him long enough and force him to use enough of his powers in a short period of time.